Best Toys for American Foxhound

 Physical Exercise Recommendations for American Foxhound

 Physical activity for American Foxhound should reflect their very high (1-2+ hours daily) exercise needs and Large (45-65 lbs) build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For American Foxhound, effective exercise includes walks and play and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for heavy breathing, slowing, reluctance to continue, and lying down during activity.
 American Foxhound dogs with easygoing, sweet, independent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young American Foxhound dogs need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior American Foxhound benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for American Foxhound